hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 7. Execute `nova start <instance-id>`

-8. Once the above steps have been taken in order, you should see the instance status return to ACTIVE and the instance become accessible via the network.
+8. Once the above steps have been taken in order, you should see the instance status return to ACTIVE and the instance become accessible over the network.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

 ## State drive /mnt is not mounted ## {#mnt}

-In the rare event that something bad happened between the state drive being unmounted and the rebuild command being triggered, the /mnt volume on the instance that was being executed upon at that time will be in an unmounted state.
+In the rare event that something bad happened between the state drive being unmounted and the rebuild command being triggered, the `/mnt` volume on the instance that was being executed upon at that time will be in an unmounted state.

 In such a state, pre-flight checks will fail attempting to start MySQL and RabbitMQ.